-This pool includes 5,405 terrestrial acres and 3,206 submerged acres for a total of 8,611 Project acres.
+This pool includes 5,681 terrestrial acres and 3,304 submerged acres for a total of 8,985 Project acres.
 Within the total acres of Project lands, there are 8,417 acres of proposed GP lands and waters associated with this MP revision.
-Project terrestrial acres by state include 2,248 acres in Illinois, 2,802 acres in Iowa, and 354 acres in Wisconsin.
+Project terrestrial acres by state include 4,512 acres in Illinois, 815 acres in Iowa, and 354 acres in Wisconsin.

-Switzer Lake ESA (12-E-1) Jo Daviess County, IL Mississippi River Mile: 576.8 to 577.2 L Managed By: USFWS Savanna District Terrestrial Acreage: 18.5 Submerged Acreage: 31.5 Plates: 5 fish and wildlife purposes under a GP lands agreement.
+Switzer Lake ESA (12-E-1) Jo Daviess County, IL Mississippi River Mile: 576.8 to 577.2 L Managed By: USFWS Savanna District

+Terrestrial Acreage: 18 Submerged Acreage: 31 Plates: 5

+General Description: Switzer Lake ESA is a backwater bay surrounded by forested shorelines and various adjacent vegetative compositions.
+It is managed by the USFWS for fish and wildlife purposes under a GP lands agreement.
 The land cover is predominantly floodplain forest and to a minor extent wet meadow shrub.
 Common tree species includes silver maple, cotton wood, black willow, and notable quantities of river birch.
 This area has no developments.